cybruGhost/THE-CUBE/README.md

 ---

 ## 📲 Download all Our Apps (No Ads, No Registration Required)
-Our apps are ad-free and don't require registration.
+Our apps are ad-free and don't require registration to work

 - **TheCube APK** – Android APK
 - **TheCubeTv** – TV Version APK